 Examination of the hill, which rises 250 feet above the surrounding land, has shown that around the summit fortifications some 3,600 feet in circumference lay in ruins.
 As recently as 1723 the locals referred to the hill as Camelot Castle.
 In the 1950’s a recognized expert on Dark Age Britain, Dr. Raleigh Radford, examined some pottery and coins found on the hill and determined that they belonged to Arthur’s period.
 This lead to the formation of the Camelot Research Committee in 1965.

-Under the direction of Leslie Alcock the hill was excavated.
+Under the direction of Leslie Alcock the hill was excavated in the 1960s and 1970s.
 At the south-western gate exploration disclosed several successive chronological layers.
 The top levels were identified by pottery and coin to be Saxon.
 Digging in the lower level unearthed the bones of some thirty men, women and children jumbled together along with burnt weapons, pottery and Roman coins.
 The hill was apparently the sight of a massacre in the first century A.D. when the Romans attacked and overcame a number of hill forts in Britain.

 In between the pre-Roman and Saxon layers were the remains of a fortress built in the Celtic style.
 The castle had been built around 450 to 500 A.D. during the Saxon advance across Britain.
 It had a number of large buildings suggesting it was an important center of commerce.
 The largest structure, a rectangular hall some 63 feet long and 34 feet wide, could have served as the feasting hall and home of a great Celtic chieftain, like Arthur.